Renseignements en français

 Six months after you have completed full-time study, whether you have graduated, transferred to part-time studies, withdrawn, or you are taking time off, you must begin repaying your student loan.
 This repayment phase is called Student Loan Consolidation.
 Any grants you received do not have to be repaid.

-The National Student Loan Service Centre (NSLSC) manages repayment of your loan.
-Prior to your loans entering the repayment phase, the NSLSC will send you a Consolidation Letter that outlines your repayment terms and your minimum monthly payment.
-You can negotiate your payment options with the NSLSC.
-Some options are to:
+The National Student Loans Service Centre (NSLSC) manages the repayment of your student loans.
+Prior to your loans entering the repayment phase, the NSLSC will send you a Consolidation Letter that outlines the repayment terms of your loan and your minimum monthly payment.
+You can also negotiate other loan repayment options with the NSLSC.

-To compare different repayment options, check out the Loan Repayment Calculator through the National Student Loans Service Centre.
+To compare different repayment options, check out the Loan Repayment Estimator.

-Contact the NSLSC if you have not received your repayment information one month before your loans consolidate.
+Contact the NSLSC if you have not received your repayment information within five months of your study period end date.

 Repaying Your Loan – Fact Sheet